MR-Addict/playground/src/data/posts/implement-markdown.md

 > Warning:
 >
-> Because next-mdx-remote is a client side component, so you need to add `use client` at the top of the page if you are using Next.js 13.
+> Because next-mdx-remote is a client side component, you need to add `use client` at the top of the page if you are using Next.js 13.

 ## 7. Styling

-Because I'm using next-mdx-remote, I can easily replace some components with custom components, such as `img` tag, `a` tag, `blockquote`, and many other tags.
+Because I'm using next-mdx-remote, I can easily replace some components with custom components, such as `img` tag, `a` tag, `blockquote` tag, and many other tags.

 Here is the updated code of the above `Markdown.tsx`: